-In some cases, an extra command is needed e.g. the dog has not obeyed a down command at start off.
+In some cases, an extra command is needed e.g., the dog has not obeyed a down command at start off.
 Thus, it needs an extra down command.
 The mistake was not going down.

-In some cases, NO new command is needed e.g. the dog is standing/lying down where it should but has done so without the command.
+In some cases, NO new command is needed e.g., the dog is standing/lying down where it should but has done so without the command.

-The drop should be the same despite the case of a new command needed or not.
-So, there is no additional drop just because a new command is needed.
+The drop should remain the same regardless of whether a new command is needed or not.
+Therefore, there is no additional drop just because a new command is needed.

-In general, if the dog has disobeyed the first command,
+In general, if the dog has disobeyed the first command:

-- the drop for a second/extra command in classes 2 & 3 is two grades (2) and - the drop in class 1 is one grade (1), in addition

-• there are situations in which the drop for an extra command can be 1-2.
+- The drop for a second/extra command in classes 2 & 3 is two grades (2) and - The drop in class 1 is one grade (1) - There are situations in which the drop for an extra command can be 1-2.
 These are specific for some exercises and are in the exercises.

-Note: In class 1 there are, regarding a second command, some exceptions, such as disobeying a recall in which the drop is 2 grades for a second recall and distance control in which disobeying a position change command for the first time drops 2 grades.
+Note: In Class 1 there are, regarding a second command, some exceptions, such as disobeying a recall in which the drop is 2 grades for a second recall and distance control in which disobeying a position change command for the first time drops 2 grades.
 See a more detailed description in the judging directions of the exercises.